Between mass media and family travel, young children are exposed to all sorts of language about their planet. They may hear phrases like “going around

 The Reasoning Mind The key characteristic of the second plane child is the high level of independent thinking and the rapid growth of his powers

-In chapter 2 titled “Metamorphoses” of her book Childhood to Adolescence, Dr. Montessori explores the elementary child’s “turning towards intellectual and moral” development: “The passage to
+In chapter 2 titled “Metamorphoses” of her book From Childhood to Adolescence, Dr. Montessori explores the elementary child’s “turning towards intellectual and moral” development: “The

 INTRODUCTORY REMARKS As the newborn fixes upon the sounds of human speech, and exercises the physical mechanisms needed to articulate these sounds, the mind stores